 Advisers and mentors

 Faculty advisers are available to provide comprehensive educational advice and personal support.
-You meet with your adviser periodically throughout the program to review your progress and career goals, and ensure that your educational needs are being met.
+You meet with your adviser periodically throughout the program to review your progress and career goals and to ensure that your educational needs are being met.
 Your adviser may serve as a contact point for introducing you and your family to Rochester, Minnesota, and the Mayo Clinic system.

 Many prominent professors visit Mayo Clinic each year.
-They present their work during lectures, participate in hospital rounds and have informal discussions with trainees.
+They present their work during lectures, participate in hospital rounds, and have informal discussions with trainees.